Craters of the Moon National Monument and Preserve: Protection and later history

-From 1969 to 1972, NASA visited the real Moon through the Apollo program and found that its surface does not closely resemble this part of Idaho.
-NASA astronauts discovered that real Moon craters were almost all created by meteorites while their namesakes on Earth were created by volcanic eruptions.
-Apollo astronauts performed part of their training at Craters of the Moon Lava Field by learning to look for and collect good rock specimens in an unfamiliar and harsh environment.
+From 1969 to 1972, NASA visited the Moon through the Apollo program and found that its surface does not closely resemble this part of Idaho.
+While the Moon's craters are largely impact craters, those seen at Craters of the Moon were instead created by volcanic eruptions.
+Apollo astronauts Alan Shepard, Edgar Mitchell, Eugene Cernan, and Joe Engle performed part of their training at Craters of the Moon Lava Field by learning to look for and collect good rock specimens in an unfamiliar and harsh environment.

-For many years, geologists, biologists and environmentalists have advocated expansion of the monument and its transformation into a national park.
+For many years, geologists, biologists and environmentalists have advocated for the expansion of the protected area and its transformation into a national park.
 Part of that goal was reached in 2000 when the monument was expanded 13-fold, from 53545 acre to its current size, to encompass the entire Great Rift zone and its three lava fields.
-The entire addition is called the Backcountry Area while the two older parts are called the Developed Area and Wilderness Area.
 Opposition by cattle interests and hunters to a simple expansion plan led to a compromise of having the National Park Service portion of the addition, which comprises the lava flows, become a national preserve in 2002 (which allows hunting, not ordinarily permitted in national parks and monuments in the U.S.).

+In 2017, the monument was designated an International Dark Sky Park by DarkSky International due to its exceptional preservation of its naturally dark night skies.

-Craters of the Moon National Monument and Preserve is co-managed by the National Park Service and the Bureau of Land Management, both under the Department of the Interior; the BLM monument area is the non-lava grasslands.
+Craters of the Moon National Monument and Preserve is co-managed by the National Park Service and the Bureau of Land Management (BLM), both under the Department of the Interior; the BLM managing the non-lava grasslands.
 In March 2017, the Idaho Senate voted in favor of petitioning Congress to designate Craters of the Moon a national park.

 Geology

-The Snake River Plain is a volcanic province that was created by a series of cataclysmic caldera-forming eruptions which started about 15 million years ago.
-A migrating hotspot thought to now exist under Yellowstone Caldera in Yellowstone National Park has been implicated.
-This hot spot was under the Craters of the Moon area some 10 to 11 million years ago but 'moved' as the North American Plate migrated northwestward.
-Pressure from the hot spot heaves the land surface up, creating fault-block mountains.
-After the hot spot passes the pressure is released and the land subsides.
+The Snake River Plain is a volcanic province that was created by a series of cataclysmic caldera-forming eruptions which started about 16 million years ago.
+The hotspot under the Yellowstone Caldera in Yellowstone National Park has been implicated.
+This hotspot was under the Craters of the Moon area some 10 to 11 million years ago but "moved" as the North American Plate migrated northwestward.
+Pressure from the hotspot heaves the land surface up, creating fault-block mountains.
+After the hotspot passes the pressure is released and the land subsides.

-Leftover heat from this hot spot was later liberated by Basin and Range-associated rifting and created the many overlapping lava flows that make up the Lava Beds of Idaho.
-The largest rift zone is the Great Rift; it is from this 'Great Rift fissure system' that Craters of the Moon, Kings Bowl, and Wapi lava fields were created.
+Leftover heat from this hotspot was later liberated by basin and range-associated rifting and created the many overlapping lava flows that make up the lava beds of Idaho.
+The largest rift zone is the Great Rift, and it is from this "Great Rift fissure system" that the Craters of the Moon, King's Bowl, and Wapi lava fields were created.
 The Great Rift is a National Natural Landmark.